FinOps Center

 RECALLED

 Every gap has a status lifecycle.
-When a FinOps Lead actions a gap — approving, assigning, creating a Business Request — the record moves from Active to Actioned to Resolved.
+When a FinOps Lead actions a gap, such as approving, assigning, or creating a Business Request, the record moves from Active to Actioned to Resolved.
 If circumstances change, a decision can be Recalled and revisited.
 The original decision is never deleted.

 Deployed on AWS